 Item Summary Further information A. Company and Busine ess Overview Who is the issuer of this Prospectus?
 LinQ Minerals Limited (ACN 665 642 820) (LinQ Minerals or the Company) (proposed ASX Code: LNQ).
 Who is the Company?
 The Company was incorporated in WA on 9 February 2023 as a proprietary company limited by shares and converted to a public company limited by shares on 21 February 2025.
-Section 4.1 The Company is a gold/copper focused exploration company which owns 100% of five (5) exploration licences located in central west NSW.
+Sections 4.1 and 9.2 The Company is a gold/copper focused exploration company which owns 100% of five (5) exploration licences located in central west NSW (the Gilmore Project).
+The Company acquired the Gilmore Project from Sandfire Resources in July 2023, with a total of \$3.0 million in deferred and contingent payments still owed to Sandfire.
 What is the nature of the Company's Projects?
 The Company's flagship exploration project is the advanced Gilmore Project located between Temora and West Wyalong in central west NSW.
 The Gilmore Project hosts the full suite of the Macquarie Arc intrusive related copper gold systems (analogues to the nearby Cadia, Cowal and Northparkes systems).
-The Company currently has six deposits with JORC 2012 mineral resource estimates ( MRE ) as well as advanced exploration prospects.
-Sections 4 and Schedules 2 and 3 The Gilmore Project consists of 5 exploration licences and covers a total area of approximately 597km .
+The Company currently has six deposits with mineral resource estimates (MRE) reported in accordance with the JORC Code as well as advanced exploration prospects.
+Sections 4 and Schedules 2 and 3 The Gilmore Project consists of 5 exploration licences and covers a total area of approximately 597km 2 .
 Refer to the Independent Tenement Report in Schedule 2 for further details.
-Do the Projects have JORC Code Mineral Resources Yes - the Gilmore Project hosts a JORC 2012 compliant mineral resources estimate (MRE) of approximately 516Mt containing ~3.7Moz Au and ~1.2Mt Cu (2024 Project MRE) as detailed in the Independent Technical Assessment Report (ITAR) in Schedule 3 .
-Section 4.6 and Schedule 3 The Southern Startup (being a brownfields gold project within the Gilmore Project) has an MRE of approximately 55Mt containing ~1.2 Moz Au and ~120Kt Cu (~60% Indicated, ~40% Inferred) (Southern Startup MRE) .
+Do the Projects have Mineral Resources Yes - the Gilmore Project hosts a mineral resources estimate (MRE) of approximately 516Mt containing ~3.7Moz Au and ~1.2Mt Cu (2024 Project MRE) as detailed in the Independent Technical Assessment Report (ITAR) in Schedule 3 9 .
+Section 4.6 and Schedule 3 The Southern Startup (being a brownfields gold project within the Gilmore Project) has an MRE of approximately 55Mt containing ~1.2 Moz Au and ~120Kt Cu (~60% Indicated, ~40% Inferred) (Southern Startup MRE) 10 .
 What are the Company's objectives?
-The Company's objectives are to: explore a number of well identified and highly prospective gold and copper prospects with a view to eventual resource definition by drilling; expand the JORC 2012 compliant resource base for the Gilmore Project by further resource drilling; and assess the potential for mine development options on one or more of the above prospects, in particular the Southern Startup deposits at Section 4.9 What is the sumses of Gidginbung and the Dam.
-Deetics 0.0 What is the purpose of the Prospectus?
-The purpose of this Prospectus is to: Section 6.2 • raise sufficient funds to meet the Company's stated objectives; provide a liquid market for the Company's Shares; provide a liquid market for the company's shares, provide the broader business with the benefits of increased profile, transparency and credibility that arises from being a listed entity; and
+The Company's objectives are to: explore a number of well identified and highly prospective gold and copper prospects with a view to eventual resource definition by drilling; expand the mineral resource base for the Gilmore Project by further resource drilling; and assess the potential for mine development options on one or more of the above prospects, in particular the Southern Startup deposits at Gidoinburg and the Dam Section 4.9

-&lt;sup>8 Sulphide Porphyry MRE at a 0.2% CuEq Cut-off, Gidginbung MRE and Mandamah Oxide MRE at a 0.3g/t Au Cut-off.
+9 Reported in accordance with the JORC Code and estimated and classified by a Competent Person as defined by the JORC Code.
+Sulphide Porphyry MRE at a 0.2% CuEq Cut-off, Gidginbung MRE and Mandamah Oxide MRE at a 0.3g/t Au Cut-off.
 Refer to Table 2.1 in Section 4.6 for indicated and inferred categories, tonnages, grades and cut-offs and the ITAR in Schedule 3 for further details including JORC Table 1 information and Competent Person Statements.

-&lt;sup>9 Dam Porphyry Mineral Resources at a 0.4% CuEq Cut-off, Gidginbung Mineral Resource at a 0.5g/t Au Cut-off.
+10 Reported in accordance with the JORC Code and estimated and classified by a Competent Person as defined by the JORC Code.
+Dam Porphyry Mineral Resources at a 0.4% CuEq Cut-off, Gidginbung Mineral Resource at a 0.5g/t Au Cut-off.
 Refer to Table 2.2 in Section 4.6 for indicated and inferred categories, tonnages, grades and cut-offs and the ITAR in Schedule 3 for further details including JORC Table 1 information and Competent Person Statements